theodi/hoppler/README.md

     00 2 * * 7 cd /path/to/this/dir && rake hoppler:cleanup

 (It goes without saying that you'll need Ruby and Bundler installed too)

+* You can specify multiple databases for backup in the form `HOPPLER_BACKUP_{x}` - this is also handy if you have a Chef setup with a shared data bag for env variables.

 ## Contributing